mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 **Someone:** Time disappears.

 **Katagiri Roshi:** Disappears.
 Right.
 Don’t you think so?
-If you faint, time disappears.
-Your time disappears; what do [I] mean, time disappears?
+If you faint, your time disappears.
+What do we mean, time disappears?

 **Someone:** You have no recollection of time?